5 High Yielding Herbs for Your Medicinal Garden

 Calendula officinalis

-Calendula Energetics: Warming, Drying, Stimulating, Constricting
+Energetics: Warming, Drying, Stimulating, Constricting

-Calendula Actions: Anti-inflammatory, Antimicrobial, Astringent, Lymphogogue, Vulnerary, Mild Estrogenic
+Actions: Anti-inflammatory, Antimicrobial, Astringent, Lymphogogue, Vulnerary, Mild Estrogenic

-Calendula is generally considered to be a warming and stimulating herb.
+Calendula flowers have been used for centuries to treat a wide range of ailments, from skin irritations to digestive issues.
 It is often used to promote blood flow to the skin, which can help to improve healing in minor wounds, bruises, and other skin irritations.
-Calendula also has a stimulating effect on the lymphatic system, which can help to improve circulation and immune function.

 Growing Calendula